 Treatment for Eye Diseases in Pensacola

-When a loved one’s vision starts to take a turn for the worse, you need an eye care professional that not only can help, but knows what he or she is doing.
+When a loved one’s vision starts to take a turn for the worse, you need an experienced, well-established eye care professional.
 Dr. Barry Concool of Panhandle Laser Vision Institute knows what it takes to help each individual on their specific eye problem.
-From glaucoma, to dry eyes, from to AMD to every other eye disease, Panhandle Laser Vision Institute has you covered.
+From glaucoma, to dry eyes, cataracts and LASIK, Panhandle Laser Vision Institute has you covered.

 GLAUCOMA is a group of eye disorders leading to progressive damage to the optic nerve, and is characterized by loss of nerve tissue resulting in loss of vision.
 Glaucoma is the second leading cause of blindness in the U.S. and is diagnosed through a comprehensive eye examination.
 Some optic nerves have a suspicious appearance, resembling nerves with glaucoma, but the patients may have no other risk factors or signs of glaucoma.
 These patients should be closely followed with routine comprehensive exams to monitor for change.
 Certain factors can increase th risk for developing glaucoma.
 They include: